jvalegre/robert/README.md

 * Correlation filter of X variables.
 Discards variables that are highly correlated (user-defined R2 threshold, default = 0.85)
 * Filter of noise.
 Discard variables that correlate very poorly with the y value (user defined R2 threshold, default = 0.02)
 * Standardizes the data
-* k-neighbors-based universal splitting of the data intro training and validation sets.
-Runs a k/neighbour clustering protocol to select training points that are as different as possible (always including the max and min response values in the training set by default)
+* Splitting of the data intro training and validation sets.
+The options available are:
+  1. k-neighbors-based splitting ('KN').
+Runs a k-neighbors clustering protocol to select training points that are as different as possible (always including the max and min response values in the training set by default)
+  2. Random splitting ('RND').
+Splits the data randomly using the predefined random seed variable (random_init)
 * Runs a hyperoptimizer to select optimal parameters for the ML models.
 The models available at this point are:
   1. Random forests ('RF')
   2. Multivariate lineal models ('MVL')